Types Of Ovarian Cancer

 Ovarian carcinomas, cancers that begin in epithelial cells, are most common.
 Unfortunately, carcinomas are also the deadliest form of ovarian cancer, in large part because they are extremely difficult to diagnose.
 Current research on the risks of talcum powder use, especially when applied as a dusting to the perineal area, suggests that the product can increase the risk for epithelial-type ovarian cancers.

-Germ cell tumors are distinctly rare, occuring most often in young women, including teenagers.
+Germ cell tumors are distinctly rare, occurring most often in young women, including teenagers.
 Thankfully, around 90% of women with germ cell ovarian cancers can be cured, the National Ovarian Cancer Coalition reports.
 Stromal cell cancers are probably even less common than germ cell tumors, accounting for just 2% of all ovarian cancers.
 Most stromal cell tumors are caught early, during the first stage of cancer, leading to good prognoses in most cases.

 Treatment Approach Varies By Stage